Mary Ellen Wilson: Later life and death

-"The child was an interesting study, so long shut within four walls and now in a new world.
-Woods, fields, 'green things growing,' were all strange to her, she had not known them.
-She had to learn, as a baby does, to walk upon the ground – she had walked only upon floors, and her eye told her nothing of uneven surfaces."

 In 1888, when Mary Ellen was twenty-four, she married Lewis Schutt, a widower with three children.
 They had two daughters, Etta (named after the woman who rescued Mary Ellen), and Florence.
 The couple also adopted an orphaned girl named Eunice.

-Her daughter Florence remembered Mary Ellen as being solemn, but someone who "came alive whenever she listened to Irish jigs and especially to The Irish Washerwoman."

-She lived to the age of ninety-two, and died on October 30, 1956.
+Her daughter Florence remembered Mary Ellen as being solemn, but someone who "came alive whenever she listened to Irish jigs and especially to "The Irish Washerwoman."
+She lived to the age of 92, and died on October 30, 1956.